-You can create a differential backup easily using the option --incremental-base=history:last_full_backup.
+For MySQL Enterprise Backup 8.0.17 and later, you can create a differential backup easily using the option --incremental-base=history:last_full_backup.

 See Section 20.7, "Incremental Backup Options", for descriptions of the mysqlbackup options used for incremental backups.
 An Incremental backup is enabled with one of the two options: --incremental and --incremental-with-redo-log-only option.
 See Creating Incremental Backups Using Only the Redo Log for their differences.